DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 If you’re a primary or secondary teacher in England, your salary will depend on the type of school you work in, where the school is, and the pay range you’re on.

-These pay ranges apply to maintained schools (schools funded by local authorities).
+The pay ranges below apply to maintained schools (schools funded by local authorities).

-Non-maintained schools (for example, academies, independent schools and private schools) can set their own pay, but often follow the pay ranges below.
+Non-maintained schools (for example, academies, independent schools and private schools) can set their own pay, but often follow these pay ranges.

 Figures apply from 1 September 2023.